AlessioGr/NotQuests/README.md

 These future plans might me inaccurate.
 You can find my full to-do list on my discord.

 I'm not a professional programmer and made this just for fun.
-You won't find many comments or javadocs either - I will add them gradually.
+You won't find many comments either - I will add them gradually.